bassamanator/Sovol-SV06-firmware/README.md

 5. Turn on the printer and wait a minute (usually takes 10 seconds).
 6. Turn off the printer and remove the microSD.

 ⏲️ At this point, it's not possible to tell with certainty whether your flash was successful, continue on with the guide.
+A good sign that it worked is the touchscreen not progressing past the Sovol logo on power-on.

 ### Download OSS Klipper Configuration